Greenland and The Arctic (Lonely Planet Travel Guides)

 Etain O'Carroll is the coordinating author.
 She also contributed to Lonely Planet guides on Morocco, Wales, Iceland and Germany.

-Mark Elliott contributed to Lonely Planet Guides on Eastern Europe, Central Europe, Russia & Belarus, Trans-siberian Railway, Scandinavian Europe and Indonesia.
-A prolific writer, he's also written many other travel related books.
+Mark Elliott contributed to Lonely Planet Guides on Eastern Europe, Central Europe, Russia & Belarus, Trans-Siberian Railway, Scandinavian Europe and Indonesia.
+A prolific writer, he has also written many other travel related books.

 More things to see and do in the Arctic: